Rahul9315/Music-Assignment/README.md

         }
 ```

-The user is expected to press space to start playing the music or 'p' to stop.
+The user is expected to press space to start playing the music

 # What I am most proud of in the assignment
 Some things that I am proud of in this assignment are :